wendygwo/git-commands/README.md

 `:wq` in command line

-## Steps for merging from d ev branch into your working branch:
+## Steps for merging from dev branch into your working branch:
 `git checkout dev`

 `git pull`